 Argentina has 18 eco-regions, which form a complex territory that includes a sub-tropical zone, Antarctic, the tallest mountains in the Americas, and some of the Atlantic Ocean's greatest depths.
 It is the habitat of 1,002 bird varieties and hundreds of reptile, mammal, and amphibian species.
 Unfortunately, 25 percent of them are under the threat of extinction.

-Argentina is one of the countries with the greatest diversity of natural resources.
+Argentina is one of the countries with the greatest diversity in natural resources.

 Argentina is emblematic of Latin America's abundance of life and ecosystems.
 The country's 18 eco-regions form a complex territory that includes a sub-tropical zone, Antarctic, the tallest mountains in the Americas, and some of the Atlantic Ocean's greatest depths.
 According to the National Biodiversity Strategy, Argentina is the habitat of 1,002 bird varieties and hundreds of reptile, mammal, and amphibian species.
 Unfortunately, 25 percent of them are under the threat of extinction, according to the International Union for Conservation of Nature (IUCN).